HadeedTariq/editex/Readme.md

 Editex is an online code editor designed for JavaScript.
 With Editex, you can create, edit, and share JavaScript projects effortlessly, all in a collaborative environment.
 The platform features project management, real-time collaboration, file handling, and more.

+## How It Works

+Editex allows users to create, manage, and share JavaScript projects and code through a seamless platform.
+Users can register, log in, and authenticate using the JWT token system for secure access.
+Once logged in, users can create and organize folders and files for their projects, save code changes, and manage project details.

+Collaboration is facilitated by allowing users to merge code, assign contributors, and stay informed through notifications.
+The platform supports both private and public projects, enabling users to manage visibility and access.

+## Technology Stack

+- **Frontend:** React, Tailwind CSS
+- **Backend:** NestJS
+- **Database:** MongoDb
+- **Hosting:** Vercel

+---

 ## Features

 ### Authentication Features